ValdryanIvandito/nfc-tag-attendance-app-nodejs/README.md

 to proxy attendance, where employees share cards with others.

 This issue is not addressed in the current implementation.
-Planned improvements include **face recognition verification** to strengthen identity validation during attendance operations.
+Planned improvements include **simple software-based face verification** using standard camera devices to improve identity validation during attendance.

 ---